jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

 :Type: ``string``
 :Required: true

-Region to connect to.
-See http://docs.aws.amazon.com/general/latest/gr/rande.html for a list of available regions.
+AWS Region to connect to.
+See the `AWS General Reference <http://docs.aws.amazon.com/general/latest/gr/rande.html>`_ for a list of available Regions.

 .. code-block:: php

-    // Set the region to the EU (Frankfurt) region.
+    // Set the Region to the EU (Frankfurt) Region
     $s3 = new Aws\S3\S3Client([
         'region'  => 'eu-central-1',
         'version' => '2006-03-01'